-Introduction to the First Edition
+Introduction to the First Edition (condensed)

-This report presents, for the first time, a single detailed picture of nearly all sources of greenhouse gas (GHG) emissions from Canadian agricultural production and production of associated farm inputs.
-See Figure 3.
+This report presents a single detailed picture of nearly all sources of greenhouse gas (GHG) emissions from Canadian agricultural production and production of associated farm inputs.
+See Figure 2 (page 4).
 This comprehensive, fine-grained picture of agricultural emissions is crucial to farmers' and policymakers' efforts to reduce those emissions.
-With adequate policy and program support and a clear understanding of GHG sources, farmers can make a large contribution to Canada's success both in meeting its international emission-reduction commitments and also in helping stabilize the climate.

 Canada has committed to reduce economy-wide GHG emissions by at least 40 percent by 2030 and to reach net zero by 2050.
-Specific to agriculture, the federal government has committed to work with farmers and industry to reduce emissions from fertilizer use to 30 percent below 2020 levels by 20302 and to reduce methane emissions from livestock production as part of Canada's larger pledge to reduce overall methane emissions to 75 percent below 2012 levels by 2030.3 Big changes are coming, fast, for every sector of the Canadian economy, including farming.
+Specific to agriculture, the federal government has committed to work with farmers and industry to reduce emissions from fertilizer use to 30 percent below 2020 levels by 20303 and to reduce methane emissions from livestock production as part of Canada's larger pledge to reduce overall methane emissions to 75 percent below 2012 levels by 2030.4 Big changes are coming, fast, for every sector of the Canadian economy, including farming.